sleam/wias-doc/source/index.html.md

 ]
 ```

 This endpoint retrieves all of your interactions.
-Please note that tags are not shown here.
+Please note that tags and attached files are not shown here: they are
+shown on a single-interaction basis.

 ### HTTP Request